 Patients began arriving late in 1945; the hospital officially opened in August 1946.
 The original building was used until 1967 when the building that currently stands on the property was opened.
 The old college was destroyed.

-The Camsell became a home for patients – often for years.
-Babies were born and baptized, children grew up, friendships were started and patients were cured.
-But not everybody made it home.
-Some families from northern communities are still looking for their loved ones in hospital records across Canada – some of the Camsell’s former patients are buried at the Aboriginal Cemetery in St. Albert.
+Not everybody made it home from the Camsell.
+Some families from northern communities are still looking for their loved ones in hospital records across Canada.
+Many of the Camsell’s former patients are buried at the Aboriginal Cemetery in St. Albert.

 During the 1970s the need for a dedicated tuberculosis hospital slowly declined.
 The Camsell became a general hospital until it was decommissioned in 1993.
 The building has stood empty ever since, but its history still haunts Indigenous peoples.